davecurryco/mystic-spheres/GhostMine.md

 Once they spring their trap, the goblins will hurl clay pots full of green slime at the area in front of the portcullis and will run north to release the cave bear from its cage if necessary.
 Each pot will cover a 5' x 5' area with **green slime**.

-#### I) Great Entry
+#### I) Porch Shelf

 In the southwest corner of the Central Cavern, a shelf 20 feet deep is raised 15 feet above floor level.
 A pair of doors are set into the north face of the shelf.
-The doors are set side-by-side in archways 12 feet high flanked by narrow, fluted columns.
+The doors are set side-by-side in archways 10 feet high flanked by narrow, fluted columns.
 Doors, arches, and columns all seem to have been  carved in place from the dark basalt of the cavern.
 Each door is decorated with a delicate curvilinear pattern of silver inlay, but is otherwise featureless, with no handle, pull, or knob.

 The doors are protected by an improved _arcane lock_.
-In addition to the usual effects of _arcane lock_, this permanent enchantment is a 5th level spell and adds a damage threshold of 10 to the door it protects.
+In addition to the usual effects of _arcane lock_, this permanent enchantment is a 5th level spell and adds a damage threshold of 5 to the door it protects.
 The doors will open by themselves if touched by a creature of Dharovin descent.

+The goblins use the ledge above the entry as a lookout.
+They have secured a rough hemp rope in the northwest corner of the ledge.
+Bedding of skins laid atop piles of rushes and moss and other detritus litters the area.
+The goblins also keep shortbows, flint-headed javelins, and clay pots full of **green slime** on hand to discourage intruders.
+At least one **goblin** is stationed here at all times and he may be joined by others who flee from the Landing Chamber.

+_Treasure:_ 4 x Shortbow (fair condition); 31 x Arrow (fair condition); 6 x Javelin (poor quality); 4 x Green slime (in clay pots)

 #### J) New Tunnel

 The floor drops 10 feet to the opening of a tunnel that was excavated by Aroor and Bu'jy, who were following a vein of silver.
 The tunnel slopes gradually downward so that at its furthest extent it is 20 feet below the level of the Central Chamber.
 It was this excavation that brought about the brother's doom.
 An air of unease lingers in this tunnel and the goblins shun it.

-The tunnel is the haunt of 6 _will o' wisps_.
+The tunnel is the haunt of 6 **will o' wisps** -- the spirits of Dharovin who died in misery as slaves to the aboleth.
 Their pale light will be visible in the darkness just beyond lantern-light.
 They will retreat before anyone who advances down the tunnel, attempting to lure victims to the pocket of poison gas at the end.

+##### Poison Gas
+_Mechanical hazard_

-_Trap_ Poison gas.
-Constitution DC 16 or affected as by _confusion_ spell, except that saves are Constitution and 9 is "The creature falls unconscious until the start of its next turn".
+Creatures that must breathe who enter the final 30 feet of this tunnel must succeed on a DC 16 Constitution saving throw or be affected as by the _confusion_ spell -- except that the saves are against Constitution and an Effect roll of 9 is treated as: "The creature falls unconscious until the start of its next turn".

 #### K) Rubble-Filled Chasm